joshuaxchang/joshuaxchang.com/src/content/camphora/website.md

 The cart drawer itself uses a hybrid debounce logic for quantity updates.
 If a user rapidly clicks the “+” button, sending a server request for each click would cause a half second delay every click.
 Instead, “debouncing” waits for the user to stop clicking for 400ms and then sends a single, consolidated update.
 This makes the interface feel fast while keeping backend communication clean.
 However, when a user clicks to remove an item (a more decisive action), the request is sent immediately for maximum responsiveness.

+#### Consistent Button Behavior: The Email Signup & Captcha Form
+The same principles of feedback and respect for the user's flow apply to secondary actions, like the email signup form.
+This form also needs to handle API delays, but with an added complication: Shopify's unpredictable Captcha page.

+This un-themeable page would confusingly show the site's footer again, presenting a duplicate signup form and an ambiguous "Submit" button.
+To solve this, a JavaScript snippet now detects the `/challenge` URL and adds a class to the body.
+A CSS rule then hides the footer entirely on that page, creating a focused, less confusing experience.
+The same rule is used to style the default Captcha button to match the theme's branding.

+After a successful signup, the user is redirected back, and a brief "pulse" animation on the button draws their eye to the "Subscribed!" confirmation.
+This temporary feedback is intentional for a low-stakes action, in contrast to the high-stakes contact form, which displays a persistent success message.

 #### Solving the Back-Forward Cache Bug
 A recurring issue appeared on mobile browsers, particularly Safari on iOS.
 If a user navigated to the checkout page and then used the browser's “back” button, the buttons on the product page would be stuck in their loading state.
 This is caused by an aggressive caching feature called the Back-Forward Cache (bfcache), which creates a snapshot of the page, including the button's temporary loading state.